polkadot-developers/polkadot-docs/polkadot-protocol/introduction/glossary.md

 ## Transaction Era

-A definable period, expressed as a range of block numbers, during which a transaction can be included in a block.
+A definable period expressed as a range of block numbers during which a transaction can be included in a block.
-Transaction eras are used to protect against transaction replay attacks in the event that an account is reaped and its replay-protecting nonce is reset to zero.
+Transaction eras are used to protect against transaction replay attacks if an account is reaped and its replay-protecting nonce is reset to zero.

 ## Trie (Patricia Merkle Tree)

-A data structure that is used to represent sets of key-value pairs and enables the items in the data set to be stored and retrieved using a cryptographic hash.
+A data structure used to represent sets of key-value pairs and enables the items in the data set to be stored and retrieved using a cryptographic hash.
 Because incremental changes to the data set result in a new hash, retrieving data is efficient even if the data set is very large.
 With this data structure, you can also prove whether the data set includes any particular key-value pair without access to the entire data set.

 In Polkadot SDK-based blockchains, state is stored in a trie data structure that supports the efficient creation of incremental digests.
 This trie is exposed to the [runtime](#runtime) as [a simple key/value map](#storage-item) where both keys and values can be arbitrary byte arrays.